-Codetermining factors are spiritual, natural and social environments and boundaries.
+Codetermining factors are spiritual, natural and social environmental states, changes and boundaries.

-4i1) Environments are long term ex- and internal variables of life
+Thea are long term in- and external variables of individual and collective lives.

 i1,1) Natural environment comprises the heliosphere and biosphere with their resources.

-i1,2) Spiritual environment is tangible by ethical-legal standards.
+i1,2) Spiritual state is tangible by ethical-legal standards.

 i1,3) Mental state ranges from open mindedness to intellectual ossification.

 i1,4) Mentality state ranges from sacrificial support to pathologic defiance.